-Lenovo Group tops the worldwide PC market, ahead of #2 HP and #3 Dell, and it operates competitive phone and server businesses.
+Lenovo Group tops the worldwide PC market, ahead of HP Inc. and Dell Technologies, and it operates competitive phone and server businesses.
 Through a series of acquisitions, the Hong Kong-based company is focused on a bold vision to deliver smarter technology for all, we are developing world-changing technologies that create a more inclusive, trustworthy and sustainable digital society.
 Lenovo has resurrected the Motorola brand in smartphones and unleashed IBM's former low-end server entity into a fast-growing business.
 Besides ThinkPad-branded commercial PCs, Lenovo turns out tablets, ultrabooks, software, and accessories.
 Its sales are evenly sourced from the major world markets of China, North America, and Europe.